Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Discretization and the algebraic increment potential

 The increment problem~\eqref{eq:increment_problem} of the previous section is posed on the pair of spaces $\mathbf{H}^1_{\Bu_0}$ for the displacements and $H^1_{d_0}$ for the damage variable.
 Let $\mathcal{G}$ be a conforming finite element grid for $\Omega$.
 We discretize the function spaces by standard first-order Lagrangian finite elements.
 In order to derive an algebraic form of the discretized increment functional we make use of the standard scalar nodal basis $\{\theta_i\}_{i=1}^M$ associated to the grid nodes $\{p_1,\dots,p_M\} \equalscolon \mathcal{N} \subset \Omega$.
 Identifying the $\R^\Dim$-valued and scalar finite element functions $\bu$ and $d$ with their coefficient vectors $\bu \in \R^{M,\Dim}$ and $d \in \R^M$, respectively, we write

 where $u_{i,j} = \bu_j(p_i)$ and $d_i=d(p_i)$.
-For the integration we use two kinds of quadrature rules: Integrals of smooth nonlinear terms over a grid element $e$ are approximated using a higher-order quadrature rule $\int_{e,h}$, while the integral over the nonsmooth term $I_{[d^n,1]} (d)$ is approximated using the grid nodes $p_i$ as quadrature point, which is ofter referred to as \emph{lumping}.
+For the integration we use three kinds of quadrature rules: Integrals of smooth nonlinear terms over a grid element $e$ are approximated using a higher-order quadrature rule $\int_{e,h}\,dV$, while the integral over the nonsmooth term $I_{[d^n,1]} (d)$ is approximated using the grid nodes $p_i$ as quadrature points, which is often referred to as \emph{lumping}.
+All polynomial terms are integrated exactly using appropriate quadrature rules.
 Using these approximations we obtain the algebraic increment functional $\Jcal \colonequals \Pi^{\tau,\mathcal{G}}_{n+1}$ given by

 Here the quadrature rule $\int_{\Omega,h} (\cdot)\,dV$ is given by